Maurice Podoloff Trophy

 The Maurice Podoloff Trophy is an annual National Basketball Association (NBA) award given since the 2022–23 season to the team with the best overall record at the end of the regular season.
 The award is named after Maurice Podoloff, who served as the first commissioner (then president) of the NBA from 1946 until 1963.

 Prior to 2021, the Podoloff Trophy was given to the most valuable player of the NBA regular season.
 However, this was changed in 2022 when the NBA renamed the MVP trophy after Michael Jordan, and a new Podoloff Trophy was unveiled to reward a team's regular season performance.
 Ever since 2022, the team who wins the Maurice Podoloff Trophy clinches home-court advantage throughout the entire NBA playoffs.

 The Milwaukee Bucks became the first winners of the trophy on April 5, 2023, with their victory over the Chicago Bulls.
-The Oklahoma City Thunder are the most recent winners on the trophy whom they clinched on April 10, 2025, following a loss by the Cleveland Cavaliers.
+The Oklahoma City Thunder are the most recent winners on the trophy, which they clinched on April 12, 2026.
+The Thunder made history in 2026 by winning the trophy in back-to-back seasons, and became the first team to do so.